telerik/reporting-docs/designing-reports/report-structure/how-to/how-to-create-a-master-detail-report-using-a-table.md

   ![Master Detail Table 0002](images/MasterDetailTable0002.png)

->note The same report layout can be created with the [Standalone Report Designer]({%slug telerikreporting/designing-reports/report-designer-tools/desktop-designers/standalone-report-designer/overview%}).
+>The same report layout can be created with the [Standalone Report Designer]({%slug telerikreporting/designing-reports/report-designer-tools/desktop-designers/standalone-report-designer/overview%}).